Konoaru384/-BRP--Better-RP-Plugin/README.md

 ## **Features**

 1. **SCP‑173 Door Destruction**
    Allows you to destroy the SCP‑173 containment door.
-You can also replace it with another door.
+You can also replace it with another door (by using PMER).

 2. **Blackout Hack Command**
    A fully configurable command that turns off all facility lights, with options to automatically re‑enable them.

 3. **Checkpoint Hack Command**
    Lets players hack checkpoints.
-(More updates coming soon.)

 4. **Class‑D Door Restriction System**
    The Class‑D door opens only if there are not enough players on the server (configurable).